markhuang0521/nasaApi/README.md

 the app is using  MVVM pattern with hilt,moshi, coroutines, retrofit, jetpack compose and compose navigation.

 ## Feature
-besides having the both the list screen and the detail screen I also implemented
+besides having the required list screen and the detail screen I also implemented

 api call/data error handling, pull to refresh indicator, and the loading progress bar within the list screen for more smooth user experience.